any-docs/css/content/reference/properties/view-timeline-name/index.md

 - `none`
   - Indicates that the timeline has no name.
 This is the default value.
 - `<dashed-ident>`
-  - Specifies a comma-separated list of {{cssxref("dashed-ident")}} custom name identifiers.
+  - Specifies a comma-separated list of `dashed-ident` custom name identifiers.
 All `<dashed-ident>` values must start with `--`, which helps avoid name clashes with standard CSS keywords.

 ## Description

 The `view-timeline-name` property is used to set the name of a [view progress timeline](/guides/Scroll-driven_animations/Timelines#view_progress_timelines).
 A view progress timeline is progressed through based on the change in visibility of an element, called the _subject_, inside a scrollable element, called the _scroller_.
 The `view-timeline-name` property is set on the subject.
-You can also set `view-timeline-name` by using the {{cssxref("view-timeline")}} shorthand property.
+You can also set `view-timeline-name` by using the `view-timeline` shorthand property.

 If the subject's named scroller element does not overflow its container in the [axis dimension](/reference/properties/view-timeline-axis) or if the overflow is hidden or clipped, no scroll progress timeline will be created.

-Once created, the `<dashed-ident>` name values specified can be referenced in {{cssxref("animation-timeline")}} declarations to indicate the element that will be animated as the timeline progresses.
+Once created, the `<dashed-ident>` name values specified can be referenced in `animation-timeline` declarations to indicate the element that will be animated as the timeline progresses.

 ## Formal definition